SeitaBV/v2g-liberty/README.md

 # When the car connects with a SoC higher than car_max_soc_in_percent
 # how long may the schedule take to bring the SoC back to this maximum?
-# Higher values give opportunity for higher gains but might have a (minor)
+# A longer duration gives opportunity for higher gains but might have a (minor)
 # degradation effect on the battery.
 # The setting must be an integer value between 2 and 36, default is 12.
 allowed_duration_above_max_soc_in_hrs: 12